SoulSwapFinance/luxor-docs/basics/faq.md

 Thus, given two actors, all scenarios of what they could do and the effect on the protocol are shown here:

-* If we both stake  (⭐,⭐), it is the best thing for both of us and the protocol (both users gets the The Mad Hatter's hat).
+* If we both stake  (☀️,☀️), it is the best thing for both of us and the protocol (both users gets the The golden Suns).
 * If one of us stakes and the other one bonds, it is also great because staking takes **LUX** off the market and put it into the protocol, while bonding provides liquidity and **DAI** for the treasury!&#x20;
 * When one of us sells, it diminishes effort of the other one who stakes or bonds.
 * When we both sell, it creates the worst outcome for both of us and the protocol (❌, ❌)